• Skip to primary navigation

 5. Make a list of other markets

 When I’m doing market research, I might find a few magazines that would be good for an idea or story.
-I don’t do cold pitches much any more because I have relationships with editors and hear back quickly, but I still make this list so that if one editor passes I have half a dozen other markets I could send that query to quickly.
+I rarely do cold pitches anymore because I have relationships with editors and hear back quickly, but I still make this list so that if one editor passes, I have half a dozen other markets I could send that query to quickly.
 Once you start pitching regularly, you’ll have tons of ideas that haven’t yet found homes.
 Having a list of prospective markets saves you time when they come back rejected.

 FREE RESOURCE: